 In today’s spam-infested e-mail market, most of us protect our inboxes from unwanted clutter.
 To ensure your messages don’t become e-mail casualties, develop regular and timely messages as well as proper subject lines.
 All caps, multiple exclamation points, or too many words throw up red flags for spam filters.

 Turn to your marketing team for help in crafting subject lines.
 When developed properly, they can bypass spam filters and give recipients an incentive for reading more about your book.
 Though it’s the opposite of most selling techniques, steer clear of common selling terms in your subject lines:

 - For a Limited Time Only!

 - This is for YOU!

 Marketing your book may seem labor-intensive, but it is a necessary part of the selling process and can be well worth the effort you put into it.
-With partners such as WinePress and Notation Group, you can rest-assured that your marketing be handled in the most efficient and effective method possible.
+With partners such as WinePress and Notation Group, you can rest assured that your marketing is handled in the most efficient and effective method possible.